YU000jp/logseq-plugin-weekdays-and-weekends/readme.md

 ## Questions

 - Always turn on this plugin to execute rendering when the journal template is called.
 For Logseq mobile version, please manually call the template.
 - We cannot create a template specifically for holidays at this time.
 There is a plan to allow for holiday templates to be set up by excluding holidays, but it will take some time to implement.
+I'm sure that by then, the name of this plugin will have changed to holidays, jokingly of course.☺️

 ## Install from Marketplace (Coming👷🚧)